Golang Database Library Orm Example - Get

 }

-struct tag annotated on each field for the scanning to work.
+struct tag annotated on each field at the moment.

 type userDB struct {